 Signs to look for to see if your baby is ready to try formula or solid foods are: showing an interest in foods this can include watching others eat, reach for food and even opening their mouth.
 It is important to see if the baby has the oral motor skills needed to eat, such as not pushing food out of the mouth but move it towards the throat and being able to swallow it.

 Traditionally a single grain, iron-fortified cereal is a good choice to start feeding your baby a formula.
 Holles Organic Rice Porridge is among our favorites.

 First, make sure you wash your hands and work on a clean chemical free surface.
-Then read the instructions on your baby formula and measure and pour desired amount of water into baby bottle.
+Then read the instructions on your baby formula and measure and pour the desired amount of water into the baby bottle.
 Follow the formula instructions and add unpacked, level scoops of powder to the bottle as directed and make sure you dry the scoop before returning it to the box.
 Shake the bottle and feed immediately.